Customized Limbs Designed to Stand Out

 Thanks to the 3D printing technology, it is now possible to create customized and one of a kind prosthetics.
 The patients are then able to get a new perspective on their prosthetics and on the handicap affecting them.
 The missing limb becomes a work of art and enables the patient to stand out from the crowd.”

 Paolo Peirera Valerio is a teacher in the area of prosthetics and orthotics at Anne Veaute High School in France.
 Paolo first obtained a basic 3D printer as a Christmas gift from his wife.
 With this printer and his friend Jérôme Lamorère, a practiced orthotist, the pair started an adventure with a bet to bring a heightened aesthetic to prosthetics.

 After the first few prototypes were made and glued together, they started reaching the limits on their printer.

 “The Raise3D N2+ seemed a great mix between volume, price and quality.
 I tried to convinced my wife to buy it for me but it didn’t work this time.”

-Due to the the mix of volume, price and quality, Paolo sold a motorbike and invested in an N2 Plus to create their full-scale limb prints.
+Due to the mix of volume, price, and quality, Paolo sold a motorbike and invested in an N2 Plus to create their full-scale limb prints.

 Since then, the pair has invested in a second Raise3D N2 Plus to realize a number of new projects.
 On top of this, Paolo incorporates 3D printing within the Anne Veaute high school and continues to raise awareness about the benefits of 3D printing among students.